Now offering in-house sewer scope inspections.

 Inferior Pipe Materials: Many older homes were connected to the sewer by clay or concrete tiles.
 These are segmented lengths of brittle pipe material that crack over time from root invasion or changing ground conditions.
 Newer homes now use durable, plastic sewer pipes.
 A video inspection will quickly identify inferior pipe materials and raise a red flag for future problems.

 Poor Installation: As any project humans do, sewer line installation is subject to bad construction techniques.
 The most common installation problems are improper joints with severe angles and poorly fitted connections.
-Camera inspections are guaranteed to spot poor workmanship and give a warning for looming problems.
+Video inspections will spot poor workmanship and give a warning for looming problems.

-Homeowners: Unfortunately, the human factor of the people who reside in the home and use the plumbing system can also impact the sewer line too.
-Dumping grease down the drain, hair, sanitary products, flushable wipes (Yes, that is correct!), toys or other items that might be flushed by young ones, improper disposal of paints and other building materials.
+Homeowners: Unfortunately, the human factor of the people who reside in the home and use the plumbing system can also impact the sewer line.
+Dumping grease down the drain, hair, sanitary products, toys or other items that might be flushed by young ones, improper disposal of paints and other building materials, and flushable wipes.
+Yes, that is correct flushable wipes are not flushable and they do not break down!

 All these items and more can contribute to and cause sewer blockages.